CSJ deeds college campus to Heritage

 Kenlan said Heritage held the mortgage on the property for quite some time, adding that the credit union had been “very supportive” of CSJ and worked with college officials as they tried to make deals.

-Scott said she signed the papers deeding the college's grounds and buildings back to Heritage on Tuesday.
+Scott said she signed the papers deeding the college’s grounds and buildings back to Heritage last week.

 Matt Levandowski, president and CEO of Heritage, said the credit union wanted to work with organizations to “help re-invent the campus.”